Definition of

 In turn, they can be classified according to their content or their area of implementation.

--Depending on their content , they may be general or specialized information.
-(In both cases, they must be informative texts, but in the second case, precision in the use of a specific scientific language is also required).
+-Due to their content , they can be general or specialized information.
+(In both cases it is required that they be texts of an informative nature but in the second case precision in the use of a specific scientific language is also required).

--Depending on their area of implementation, they can be local, regional, provincial, national or international.
-(They always have the objective of informing, but depending on the type of public that is going to read them, they will use concise vocabulary or vocabulary specific to a region).
+-Due to their area of implementation, they can be local, regional, provincial, national or international.
+(They always have the objective of informing, but depending on the type of audience that is going to read it, they will use a brief vocabulary or that specific to a region).

-* Magazines : Although their content may resemble newspapers and even some books, they are distinguished by their external appearance.
-Like books, they have a summary similar to an index; and as for their similarity to newspapers, the regularity of their appearance can be mentioned.
+* Magazines : Although their content could resemble newspapers and even some books, they are distinguished by their external appearance.
+Like books, they have a summary similar to the index; and as for its similarity to newspapers, mention may be made of the regularity of its appearance.

-They can also be classified by their content, as general or specialized .
-And by the public they are aimed at, as technical (aimed at an audience that handles a certain vocabulary and specific knowledge on a topic) or as informative (developed for all audiences, with few demands).
+They can also be classified by their content, general or specialized .
+And by the public to which they are directed, as techniques (oriented to an audience that handles a certain vocabulary and specific knowledge about a topic) or dissemination (developed for all audiences, with few demands).

-* Bulletins, annals and reports : These are usually published annually and are prepared by institutions that wish to share the activities they carry out with the general public or with those who are part of them.
+* Bulletins, annals and reports : They usually come out on an annual basis and are prepared by institutions that wish to share with the general public or with those who are part of it, the activities they carry out there.
 In addition, they can provide them with knowledge regarding studies or research.

-They are widely used in academies to share the organization's activities with students and provide them with information that can help them in their academic work.
+They are widely used in academies to share the organization's activities with students and provide them with data that can help them in their academic work.